 This course reviews the major theories and methodologies in social psychology, the scientific study of how people think about, are influenced by, and behave in relation to others.
 The course will examine how people view themselves and others and the accuracy of those thoughts, the social forces that impact people's behavior and attitudes, and how people relate to each other (prejudice, aggression, attraction, and helping).
 Prerequisite: 111.
-Offered every year.
+Typically offered every semester.

 360 Developmental Psychology.
 (4)

 The study of age-related changes that occur as the individual moves through life.
 Major theoretical perspectives, concepts, and research methods for examining physical, cognitive, moral and social-emotional development.
 Prerequisite: 111.
-Offered every year, typically each semester.
+Multiple sections offered every semester.

 370 Clinical and Counseling Psychology.
 (4)